 Data Virtualization for Big Data

-Gartner predicted that in 2017, 60 percent of all the Big Data projects would fail.
-Data virtualization, while not able to solve all Big Data related issues, can substantially simplify processes and make Big Data projects easier to handle.
-For starters, this technology can make Big Data available and ready for use on BI platforms.
+Gartner predicted that through 2020, 60 percent of all the big data projects would fail.
+Data virtualization, while not able to solve all big data related issues, can substantially simplify processes and make big data projects easier to handle.
+For starters, this technology can make big data available and ready for use on BI platforms.

 The whole point behind using such a data virtualization architecture is enabling “live data” stores in the warehouse and dead data in Cloudera-type repositories, and then combining multi-source data through a logical data warehouse.
 Data Virtualization vs. Copy Data Virtualization explains that though users often confuse these two distinct concepts, there is marked difference between them.